Behnam-sn/Castle-Docusaurus/docs/algorithms/notes.md

   Dijkstra’s algorithm works when all the weights are nonnegative.
   If you have negative weights, use the Bellman–Ford algorithm.
 - Bellman–Ford Algorithm
+- k-nearest neighbors algorithm
+  KNN is used for classification and regression and involves looking at the k-nearest neighbors.
+  Classification: categorization into a group Normalization
+  Regression: predicting a response (like a number) Feature extraction means converting an item (like a fruit or a user) into a list of numbers that can be compared.
+  Cosine similarity

 ## Data Structures